Two Weeks Notice: Plot

 Lucy looks for work at other firms, but George has called in advance asking them not to hire her, so he can keep her on.
-Eventually, he admits defeat and she offers to help him find a replacement, unconscious of how close and interdependent they have become.
-They act like an old married couple at a restaurant, able to simultaneously carry out a conversation while involuntarily exchanging food out of habit from knowing each other's food preferences.
+Eventually, he admits defeat and she offers to help him find a replacement, unaware of how close and interdependent they have become.
+Lucy's boyfriend Ansel, who is always away with Greenpeace, breaks up with her over the phone and she is consoled by George on his private yacht.
+She gets drunk, brags about how good she is at sex, and kisses George before passing out.
+When she wakes up the next morning, she has forgotten about what happened the night before.

-When potential interviewee June Carver shows up without an appointment seeking a position, Lucy speaks to her, but says she is concerned she lacks real estate experience.
-When George sees June, he is immediately attracted and is ready to hire her on the spot, seemingly disregarding Lucy's concerns.
-Lucy becomes increasingly competitive with her replacement.
-When George invites June to business events that Lucy would normally go on, she acts increasingly jealous.

-Lucy learns that despite George's promise, the community center is going to be knocked down, so goes to confront him on his apparent betrayal.
+New Harvard graduate June Carver is finally hired as Lucy's replacement, and she becomes increasingly close with George, making Lucy jealous.
+At a business event, June kisses George and they go to his room.
+Lucy learns that despite George's promise, the community center is going to be demolished in favour of a new real estate project, so goes to confront him on his apparent betrayal.
 Arriving at his hotel, she finds George and June in his suite in their underclothes during a game of "strip chess".
-George confronts Lucy the next day (her last day) where she reminds him he promised her to spare the community center and storms out.
+George confronts Lucy the next day, her last day at work, where she reminds him he promised her to spare the community center and storms out.

-After Lucy is gone, George realizes his time with her has demonstrated he needs to change.
-Meanwhile, in her new job, she realizes she misses him.
-George goes in search of Lucy and reveals he decided to keep his promise to her.
-She initially rebuffs him but then runs after him and they declare their feelings.
+After Lucy is gone, George realizes his time with her has demonstrated that he needs to change.
+Meanwhile, in her new job, Lucy realizes she misses him.
+George goes in search of Lucy and reveals he decided to keep his promise to her and chose not to demolish the center.
+She initially rebuffs him, but overcome with tears over the revelation, runs after him.
+The pair declare their feelings, and George reveals he has resigned.
+They kiss in the middle of the sidewalk and go to the small apartment Lucy shares with her parents.